NeVeSpl/NTypewriter/Documentation/BuiltInFunctions.md

 # Scriban functions

-Below functions come from Scriban, and you can read more about them in [Scriban documentation](https://github.com/scriban/scriban/blob/master/doc/builtins.md)
+Following functions come from Scriban, and you can read more about them in [Scriban documentation](https://github.com/scriban/scriban/blob/master/doc/builtins.md)